peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

 ### GetUtf8Bytes
     public static byte[] GetUtf8Bytes​(java.lang.String str, boolean replace)
 <p>Encodes a string in UTF-8 as a byte array.
 This method does not insert a
- byte-order mark (U + FEFF) at the beginning of the encoded byte array.</p> <p>REMARK: It is not recommended to use
+ byte-order mark (U+FEFF) at the beginning of the encoded byte array.</p> <p>REMARK: It is not recommended to use
  <code>Encoding.UTF8.GetBytes</code> in.getNET(), or the <code>getBytes()</code>
  method in Java to do this.
 For instance, <code>getBytes()</code> encodes